kellino/DiscreteEntropy.jl/paper/paper.md

     orcid: 0000-0002-5368-6769
     corresponding: true
     affiliation: 1
-  - name: Ilaria Pia La Torre
-    affiliation: 2
 affiliation:
   - name: King's College London
     index: 1
-  - name: University College London
-    index: 2
 data: 15 April 2024
 bibliography: paper.bib
 ---

 # Summary
-`DiscreteEntropy` is Julia package to facilitate entropy estimation of discrete random variables. `DiscreteEntropy` provides a comprehensive collection of entropy estimators and utilities for working with other Shannon measures.
+`DiscreteEntropy` is Julia package to facilitate entropy estimation of discrete random variables. `DiscreteEntropy` provides a comprehensive collection of popular entropy estimators and utilities for working with other Shannon measures.
 `DiscreteEntropy` implements a variety of different entropy estimators, which were previously scattered over different languages and libraries.
-Some of these scattered implementations are very slow, very hard to find, or difficult to compile.
+Some of these scattered implementations are slow, hard to find, or difficult to compile.
-`DiscreteEntropy` removes all of these problems. `DiscreteEntropy` also provides functions for computing cross entropy, KL divergence, mutual information and many other Shannon measures. `DiscreteEntropy` is intended to be efficient, with an easy, flexible but type safe interface.
+`DiscreteEntropy` removes all of these problems. `DiscreteEntropy` also provides functions for computing cross entropy, KL divergence, mutual information and many other Shannon measures. `DiscreteEntropy` is intended to be easy to use, with a flexible but type safe interface.

 # Statement of need
 The entropy of a random variable, `X`, is the average amount of surprise associated with